k-bx/owlcloud/README.md

-I admit, I didn't implement a bullet-proof fully-functional proxy which handles everything in a streaming fashion (sombody, please do so, would be useful, and shouldn't take too much code), it's just not what I intend to do in this tutorial, but this one shouldn't be bad in terms of performance.
+I admit, I didn't implement a bullet-proof fully-functional proxy which handles everything in a streaming fashion (sombody, please do so, would be a useful tutorial, and shouldn't take too much code), it's just not what I intend to do in this tutorial, but this one shouldn't be bad in terms of performance.

 We define our app as: